mohitpai/journey-optimizer.en/help/using/in-app/send-in-app.md

 ## Preview on device {#preview-device}

-Once you [created the In-app message](create-in-app.md) and [defined its content](design-in-app.md), you can preview the In-app notification in a specific device.
+If you want to get a sneak peek of the In-app notification before it goes live for all users, you have the ability to preview it on a specific device.
+This functionality allows you to ensure that the notification looks and functions as intended on the chosen device, providing a better user experience for your audience.

 To perform this, follow the steps below: